Health and Safety

 Charles Wilson Engineers is committed to ensuring that the equipment we supply our customers is supplied in a safe and well maintained condition.

 Every item of equipment is serviced and maintained in accordance with the requirements of the Provision and Use of Work Equipment Regulations 1998 (P.U.W.E.R) and the Lifting Operations and Lifting Equipment Regulations 1998 (L.O.L.E.R).
-Should you require it, our Training Department can assist you in ensuring that your workforce is correctly trained to operate various types of work equipment in a safe manner.
+Should you require, our Training Department can assist you in ensuring that your workforce is correctly trained to operate various types of work equipment in a safe manner.
 Please see our Training section of this website for further details.

 Working at Height